Who Speaks for the Negro?: Reception

 Who Speaks for the Negro? was reviewed widely by newspapers, cultural critics, and the general public.
 The tenor of the reviews varied greatly.
 Many news reviews—including those from the New York Herald Tribune, the Atlantic Monthly, the Chicago Tribune, and the Fort Worth Star-Telegram—gave the book very positive reviews.
 Charles Poore, in the New York Times, wrote that "a boon this book confers is to remind us that a main thrust in civilization can never cease to be toward decency and courtesy and justice for all."
 On the other hand, Warren received hate-mail from writers accusing him of "Communist 'propaganda' [and] advocacy of 'racial mixing.'"
 A Newsweek article called Warren "paternalistic."
 More moderately, Albert Murray called Who Speaks the "very best inside report on the Negro Civil Rights Movement by anyone so far" while still acknowledging Warren's segregationist past.

 Though widely and for the most part positively reviewed, Who Speaks was not a commercial success, which disappointed Warren greatly.
 The book was out of print for decades until Yale University Press republished it in 2014 based largely on the traffic generated by the Who Speaks for the Negro?
 Digital Archive.

 Archive

 Much of the original material related to the book is still in existence, held at the University of Kentucky and Yale University Libraries.
 In December 1964, Robert Penn Warren donated most of the material to the University of Kentucky.
 In his letter of donation to the University of Kentucky dated December 23, 1964, Warren stated "this, it would seem, is significant research material."
 The Louie B. Nunn Center for Oral History at the University of Kentucky Libraries provides access to the majority of the oral history interviews online.

-In the book
+Interviews

 Warren grouped his interviews partly by geography and partly by theme.
 Each of the chapters consists of both narrativized and transcribed interviews and Warren's descriptions of setting, as well as deeper reflections inspired by the interviewees.